agroce/tstl/examples/README.md

-TSTL Examples:

 Notable examples are:

   AVL:  this is basic enough to form a good starting point

 More interesting are complex harnesses for real systems:

-pyfakefs
+  * pyfakefs

-sympy
+  * sympy

-redis
+  * redis

-sortedcontainers
+  * sortedcontainers

-simplejson
+  * simplejson